Uvulopalatopharyngoplasty (UPPP) is surgery to take out excess tissue from the back of the mouth and the throat.

 - Reaction to anesthesia

 - Scar tissue, which may lead to a nasal blockage

-Some patients do not respond to this surgery.
-Other methods to control sleep apnea may need to be continued after the procedure.
+Some people don't respond to this surgery.
+Other methods to control sleep apnea may still be needed.

 This surgery is more successful in those who maintain a healthy weight.